micamarietta/blogPosts/blogNine.md

   }
 }

-A few invariants lie within this small snippet of code: scan = new Scanner(System.in) <br/>
+A few invariants lie within this small program: scan = new Scanner(System.in) <br/>
 n > 0 <br/>
-n < word.length but ONLY within the while suite
+n < word.length but **ONLY within the while suite**

 One invariant I think is interesting is n < word.length.
 While this condition is not a global invariant within our entire program, it is technically an invariant within our while loop suite.
 The commands inside the while loop suite are **only** executed when n < word.length(), making it a consistent condition that is true.